tx-pts-dai/terraform-aws-cloudflare-certificate-validation/README.md

 ## Features

-- Automatically creates AWS ACM certificate for DNS records
+- Creates AWS ACM certificate
-- Automatically creates DNS validation records in Cloudflare for ACM certificates.
+- Creates DNS validation records in Cloudflare
-- Supports multiple validation records using a map of subdomains and zones.
+- Supports multiple validation records using a map of subdomains and zones
-- Integrates with AWS Secrets Manager to securely retrieve the Cloudflare API token.
+- Integrates with AWS Secrets Manager to securely retrieve the Cloudflare API token

 ## Examples